HOW CHEFS IN SCHOOLS BEGAN

 Nicole retrained the school cooks using the restaurant brigade system, teaching them to cook everything from scratch and to bake bread daily.
 She also encouraged them to cook their favourite recipes.
 Nicole took charge of the cooking curriculum, teaching the children to butcher whole chickens and cook over fire pits in the playground.
 This work became the model for Chefs in Schools and we now work to help other schools completely transform the standards of school food and food education.

 The charity works hands-on in schools in London, Bournemouth and Sheffield – reaching tens of thousands of pupils each day.
 We target areas with high levels of socio-economic deprivation, aiming to reduce food poverty, child obesity and malnutrition.
-We’re always looking for people who share our vision and passion about fuelling the future well.
+We’re always looking for people who share our vision and passion for fuelling the future well.
 If that’s you, get in touch and help us transform school food.